Saturday, August 01, 2009

 The following morning we decided to go snorkeling and skin-diving.
 The waters are very clear and the underwater views are breathtaking.
 The whole day we played in the waters and frolicked under the sun.
 We were already sun-tanned when we decided to call it a day.
 Due to sheer exhaustion we just slept the night away.

-On the 4th day of my stay, a low-pressure area was sighted and signal no. 1 was raised in the Visayas including Aklan.
-We were advised to stay indoors and not venture into the sea but Wanda was the athletic and adventurous type and asked me if I can join her canoeing around the shores of Boracay.
+On the 4th day of my stay, a low-pressure area developed in the Pacific and was later sighted by the weather bureau and signal no. 1 was immediately raised in the Visayas including Aklan.
+The authorities advised us to stay indoors and not venture into the sea but Wanda was the athletic and adventurous type and asked me if I can join her canoeing around the shores of Boracay.
 I decline noting the foul weather and the dangers of going into the sea in this particular situation.

 Nevertheless, she decided to go on with her plans and went into the rough sea.
-Only a fool will do such thing in this kind of weather I said to myself.
+Only a fool will do that kind of thing in this kind of weather I said to myself.

 Suddenly, a thought flashed into my mind.
 I went back to my cottage and got my Scuba gear.
 I rented an outrigger and followed Wanda off to the open sea.